munki/mwa2/README.md

 MUNKI_REPO_DIR = '/Users/Shared/munki_repo'
 ```

 *   Edit `MUNKI_REPO_DIR` to point to a Munki repo to use with MWA2.
-Please don't point it at your production repo unless you like living very dangerously.
 This repo should be writable by the user running MWA2.
+Please do initial testing on a non-production repo.
+Since MWA2 can make changes to your repo, if you do decide to use it with a production repo -- make sure you have functioning backups!

 *   After editing `settings.py`, run `run_mwa2.sh` again to continue the setup process.